Kong/docs.konghq.com/app/enterprise/1.3-x/brain-immunity/install-configure.md

    * ```KONG_PORT```: Usually 8001, but may be set otherwise
 * You are adding A postgres database

 #### Step 4.
-(Advanced Configuration) Opt-Out of Har Redaction
+(Advanced Configuration) Opt-Out of HAR Redaction
-**Note**: You must specifically opt-out, or turn off, Har Redaction in order to store all of your data.
+**Note**: You must specifically opt-out, or turn off, HAR Redaction in order to store all of your data.
 The Default setting is to redact.

 The Collector App default does not store body data values and attachments in traffic data.
 In the ```Har['postData']['text']``` field, all values are replaced with the value's type.
 This does not affect the performance of Brain or Immunity, however, this can impact your ability to investigate some Immunity related alerts by looking at the offending HARs that created those alerts.